Parallel Agents

 Workspace Context Menu

 Section titled “Workspace Context Menu”Use the opener in the workspace header to launch the current worktree in a detected editor, file manager, terminal, or IDE.
-The primary button uses the detected app’s native icon and opens the first preferred app; the chevron shows the full app list and a copy-path action.
+The primary button uses the detected app’s native icon and opens the first preferred app; the chevron shows the app list and a copy-path action.
+JetBrains IDEs such as IntelliJ IDEA, PyCharm, PhpStorm, WebStorm, DataGrip, DataSpell, GoLand, CLion, Rider, RubyMine, RustRover, Aqua, Fleet, and Writerside are detected from the standard app install plus JetBrains Toolbox launcher scripts.

 Right-click any workspace in the sidebar for quick actions: rename, archive, copy the worktree path, open the worktree in your file manager, and so on.